 Into the mix we add Mexicans, angry at the presumed murder of two of their countrymen by an ex-Texas Ranger, Chris Peveler, and Frank Stephenson, a hog rustler.
 Seventy-five Mexicans, armed and ready for a fight, rode into El Paso on April 14, 1881.
 The Rangers were based at Ysleta, ten miles to the south-east.
-The rinches were hated by the Mexicans but even among many Anglos they had a reputation in El Paso as drunken blowhards, and Marshal Stoudenmire, despite his former Ranger status, had no time for them at all.
+They were hated by the Mexicans but even among many Anglos they had a reputation in El Paso as drunken blowhards, and Marshal Stoudenmire, despite his former Ranger status, had no time for them at all.
 “They ran most ingloriously when called to the scratch,” he averred.

 An inquest was held into the slaying of the two Mexicans.
-Rancher John Hale, a Manning ally, defended Peveler and Stephenson.
+Rancher John Hale, a Mannings ally, defended Peveler and Stephenson.
 The interpreter, Gus Krempkau, was thought by many Anglos in his translations to have favored the Mexican case.
 Tensions rose.
 The inquest was adjourned.
 Outside, a drunken Campbell snarled that “Any American that is a friend of a Mexican ought to be hanged.”
 When Krempkau said that he hoped Campbell didn’t mean him, Campbell retorted, “If the shoe fits, wear it.”
 Defender Hale, who had been drinking heavily, called to Campbell, “I got him, George!” and fired, hitting Krempkau under the heart and knocking him down.

 Blood and gunsmoke in the street

 Stoudenmire heard the shot and came running, pulling one of his guns from a pocket (he did not wear holsters).
-He saw Hale with a smoking pistol, aimed his gun carefully at Hale, squeezed the trigger like a professional and, in a classic display of the accuracy of late nineteenth century handguns, shot a bystander.
+He saw Hale with a smoking pistol, aimed his long-barreled gun carefully at Hale, squeezed the trigger like a professional and, in a classic display of the accuracy of late nineteenth century handguns, shot a bystander.
 Hale took cover behind a pillar but was unlucky to peek out just as Stoudenmire was drawing another bead, and received a bullet right in the forehead.

 Campbell was screaming “This is not my fight!”
 Krempkau, on the ground and with a mortal wound, fired at Campbell, hitting him in the foot and gun hand.
 Stoudenmire then shot him in the belly.
 So in less than half a minute, four men lay dead or dying in the dirt.

 The town divided into pro- and anti-Stoudenmire camps.
 The Mannings kept ex-deputy Bill Johnson’s resentment fueled with free liquor.
 Three days after the street gunfight Stoudenmire and Doc Cummings were doing the rounds and at the intersection of El Paso and San Antonio, Johnson waited behind a pile of bricks (American wood and brick building was gradually replacing the old adobe) with a big shotgun and, obviously, a bottle of whiskey.
 As the brothers-in-law arrived, Campbell stood and fired but was too drunk to hit either.
-Dallas and Doc Cummings drew their pistols and shot him to pieces.
+Stoudenmire and Cummings drew their pistols and shot him to pieces.

 Doc goes down